 https://yourdomain.com/d/{permaname}.
 See custom domains for setup.

 The on-page SEO below applies the same way on both.
-Where the two differ is sitemap.xml / robots.txt — a custom-domain feature, covered in its own section.
+Where the two differ is sitemap.xml / robots.txt — a custom-domain feature, covered in its own article.

 What OmniCon does automatically (on-page)